bwgartner/SA-template/ReadMe-RA.md

 - Assumptions
 - Validation

-# Enterprise Architecture variant
+# Reference Architecture variant
-- At this point, you can now start editing the configuration/structure/content to switch to the Archimate-based enterprise architecture approach ( https://pubs.opengroup.org/architecture/archimate3-doc )
+- At this point, you can now start editing the configuration/structure/content to to the reference enterprise architecture approach
   - NOTE: every portion of text that cites "FixMe" is a flag to encourage modification
   - in the top-level directory
     - for the default configuration/structure (chapter/section/sub-section)
       - review/edit the DAPS configuration file [DC-SA](./DC-SA)
-        - uncomment the global ADOC_ATTRIBUTES+=" --attribute EA=1" line to toggle to this variant
+        - uncomment the global ADOC_ATTRIBUTES+=" --attribute RA=1" line to toggle to this variant
+          - then re-do the above validation step to generate the target output
         - as needed/desired, also review/edit the same section's set of ADOC_ATTRIBUTES to match what content you with to provide
   - in the main "adoc" directory
     - review/edit the [adoc/SA.adoc](./adoc/SA.adoc) main file that pulls in the selected sections